 The Section of Emergency Medical Services is a global leader in prehospital emergency medical services research across a broad range of topics from resuscitation science to the management of critically ill and injured patients in the air medical transport setting.

 Our faculty work with EMS agencies covering the Pacific Northwest and Southeast Alaska.
-We collaborate with multidisciplinary researchers from a variety of specialities in order to maintain a spectrum of research and quality improvement projects.
-Additionally #UWashEMS has a number of partnerships with organizations developing novel solutions in the prehospital setting.
+We collaborate with multidisciplinary researchers from a variety of specialties in order to maintain a spectrum of research and quality improvement projects.
+Additionally, #UWashEMS has a number of partnerships with organizations developing novel solutions in the prehospital setting.